ArahPaint in knit design 5

 The proof of concept swatch: when using repeats that are so much wider, one must commit to far larger swatches to test them.
 In addition, the placement in the final piece may matter with shifting the pattern to highlight a preferred center, here the machine was allowed to place the design as a simple overall one on 78 stitches by 116 rows.
 There are droves of inspiring large-scale mosaic crochet images published nowadays, which led me to wonder about DIY similar large graphic mosaics in machine knitting.

-I performed the first color separation with shortcuts, used mirroring the cleaned-up repeat, did not verify each step with tiling, and committed to knitting a test swatch.
-A 68X136 repeat X2 in width and at least with 40 more rows in height, produced a 16X24 inch test swatch, wherein a couple of missing pixels became noticeable.
+I performed the first color separation with shortcuts, mirroring the cleaned-up repeat, did not verify each step with tiling, and committed to knitting a test swatch.
+A 68X136 repeat X2 in width and at least 40 more rows in height, produced a 16X24 inch test swatch, wherein a couple of missing pixels became noticeable.

-The swatch was also knit using slip in both directions on the main bed, which produces a narrow, short fabric as opposed to wide and also short when using the tuck setting.
+The swatch was also knit using slip in both directions on the main bed, which produces a narrow, short fabric as opposed to wide and short when using the tuck setting.
 Back to the drawing board.

 The initial approach is similar to that used in creating mock filet crochet shapes on the machine.

 With present tools the results process is easy and quick: to begin with, choose any symmetrical design where the shaping of the motif occurs in single rows, this one measures 23X23 scale the file X3 in both directions to 69X69 save this brush to use later for bucket-fill in the design.
 Choose fuzzy select by color/black, each shape will be surrounded by a dotted line bucket fill the selections with the saved pattern click on rectangle select to fix the layer, work on and clean up the repeat, and check a magnified version for any missing or misplaced pixels.
 Save the png. for reference before continuing to work.
 Make one of 2 choices.
-If the goal is to place a motif, and to add borders or horizontal additional design stripes, create a new canvas, larger in size than the above, fill it with the same pattern, and then Colors/Invert.
+If the goal is to place a motif and to add borders or horizontal additional design stripes, create a new canvas, larger than the above, fill it with the same pattern, and then Colors/Invert.
 Click on the rectangle tool to fix the layer.
 Change the white color to alpha in the previously processed snowflake, click on the rectangle tool again copy and paste the file onto the color-reversed grid, and click on the rectangle tool.
 Check the pasted image visually, and continue adding any other designs.
 If the goal is to produce an all-over design, crop the shape on the dotted ground, and save it as a 69X69 repeat.
-Pasting the original on an equal size color reversed dotted ground does not work.
+Pasting the original on an equal-sized color reversed dotted ground does not work.
 Tiling the result of the cropped repeat will show the need for cropping it by one row at the top and one column to the right.
 The resulting repeat, 68X68 tiled X3 in each direction for a visual check.
 Using the process previously described

 1. open the 68-stitch file in Gimp, and magnify it to at least 800X for a visible grid